USING FLORAL DESIGN TOOLS

 - Cut down the floral foam to fit inside the vase you intend on using.
 You can use a floral knife or kitchen knife to cut down the foam.
-Do not try to snap the foam in half, this will create an uneven surface and be difficult to work with.
+Do not try to snap the foam in half; this will create an uneven surface that is difficult to work with.

-- Now you will need either floral adhesive or clear waterproof floral tape to secure the foam into the vase.
-This will make transportation easier and will ensure that your arrangement will not spill in the back seat of the van you are transporting flowers in!
+- It’s a good idea to use floral adhesive or clear waterproof floral tape to secure the foam into the vase.
+This will make transportation easier and will ensure that your arrangement will stay securely in the container.
 If you use floral adhesive (which is waterproof and will not be affected by the soaked floral foam) spread the adhesive at the bottom and sides of the floral foam where it will connect to the vase.
-Or you can use clear floral tape (waterproof too) and secure the foam at the top of the vase.
+Or, you can use clear floral tape (waterproof too) and secure the foam at the top of the vase.

 - Floral foam will hold all the stems in place while you create the desired shape.